Corrine, Corrina: Blues records

-Notable early singers to record the song included Blind Lemon Jefferson (1926), Bo Carter (1928), Charlie McCoy (1928), Tampa Red (1929, 1930), James "Boodle It" Wiggins (1929), Frankie "Half Pint" Jaxon (1929), Walter Davis (1939), Johnny Temple (1940), and Big Joe Turner (1941).
+Notable early singers to record versions of the song included Blind Lemon Jefferson (1926, as "Corrina Blues"), Bo Carter (1928), Charlie McCoy (1928), Tampa Red (1929, 1930), James "Boodle It" Wiggins (1929), Frankie "Half Pint" Jaxon (1929), Walter Davis (1939), Johnny Temple (1940), and Big Joe Turner (1941).
 Veteran blues artists recorded for the revival market include Mississippi John Hurt (1966) and Mance Lipscomb (1968).
 Postwar-blues artists recording the song included Taj Mahal and Snooky Pryor.

-Marianne Faithfull recorded the blues version on her album Rich Kids Blues (1971/1985).
+Marianne Faithfull recorded the blues version on her album Rich Kid Blues (recorded 1971 / released 1985).

 Jazz recordings

 Among the musicians to record the song were Wilbur Sweatman, Red Nichols (1930).
 Cab Calloway (1931), Art Tatum (1941), the Black Sorrows (1985), and Natalie Cole.

 Early country recordings

 Several recordings were made for the country market by artists including Clayton McMichen (1929) and the Cajun musician Leo Soileau (1935).

 Western swing recordings

 In 1934, Milton Brown and his Musical Brownies recorded the song under the title "Where Have You Been So Long, Corrinne," as a Western swing dance song.
 Shortly thereafter, Bob Wills adapted it again as "Corrine, Corrina," also in the Western swing style.
 Following his recording with the Texas Playboys (OKeh 06530) on April 15, 1940, the song entered the standard repertoire of all Western swing bands, influencing the adoption of "Corrine, Corrina" by Cajun bands and later by individual country artists.

 "Corrine, Corrina" is also an important song related to Western swing's pioneering use of electrically amplified stringed instruments.
 It was one of the songs recorded during a session in Dallas on September 28, 1935, by Roy Newman and His Boys (OKeh 03117).
 Their guitarist, Jim Boyd, played what is the first use of an electrically amplified guitar found on a recording.

 Cliff Bruner's Texas Wanderers also recorded an early version of Chatmon's song on February 5, 1937 (Decca 5350).